-How To Get To Denver
+How To Get To Denver, Colorado

-Denver Airport to Denver
+Denver Airport (DIA) to Denver

 The Denver Airport is located about 25 miles from downtown Denver.
 The convenient A Line Commuter Train is a good way to get from the airport to the city, but there are also buses, shuttles and private transfers, which can be booked in advance (and may cost less than the train if traveling with a group of people…and is possibly even cheaper than hopping into a Uber).

-Where To Stay in Denver for a Weekend
+Where To Stay In Denver For A Weekend

 Westin Downtown Denver